-Since I own several locations, and own the Vantora Booking and Waiver Software, many of my customers ask me general business questions.
+Since I own several locations, and have been an entrepreneur for years, many of my customers ask me general business questions.
 One that comes up now and then is the use of loyalty programs.

 I have never been a fan.
 The explanation I give is this….